rlancer/super-share/README.md

 ## Add your Private Key

-The private key comes from performing domain wide delegation of authority.
+The private key comes from performing domain wide delegation of authority

 Copy the .p12 file to *webapp/WEB-INF/privatekeys* directory